Highlights from the Ratings and Financial Report for Meta Platforms Inc. (META)

-Meta Platforms Inc. (NASDAQ:META) went up by 2.16% from its latest closing price compared to the recent 1-year high of $353.83.
-The company’s stock price has collected 1.64% of gains in the last five trading sessions.
-Barron’s reported 10 hours ago that Sony Stock Is Rising After a Bullish PlayStation Virtual Reality Headset Report
+Meta Platforms Inc. (NASDAQ:META) went down by -4.04% from its latest closing price compared to the recent 1-year high of $353.83.
+The company’s stock price has collected -1.64% of loss in the last five trading sessions.
+The Wall Street Journal reported 1 hour ago that Kanye West’s Twitter Account Locked Over Anti-Semitic Tweet

 Is It Worth Investing in Meta Platforms Inc. (NASDAQ :META) Right Now?

-Meta Platforms Inc. (NASDAQ:META) scored a price-to-earnings ratio above its average ratio, recording 11.49 x from its present earnings ratio.
-Plus, the 36-month beta value for META is at 1.33.
+Meta Platforms Inc. (NASDAQ:META) scored a price-to-earnings ratio above its average ratio, recording 11.06 x from its present earnings ratio.
+Plus, the 36-month beta value for META is at 1.31.
+Opinions of the stock are interesting as 31 analysts out of 53 who provided ratings for Meta Platforms Inc. declared the stock was a “buy,” while 6 rated the stock as “overweight,” 15 rated it as “hold,” and 0 as “sell.”

 Sponsored

+The average price from analysts is $214.51, which is $89.33 above the current price.
 META currently public float of 2.27B and currently shorts hold a 1.31% ratio of that float.
-Today, the average trading volume of META was 27.71M shares.
+Today, the average trading volume of META was 27.95M shares.

 META’s Market Performance

-META stocks went up by 1.64% for the week, with a monthly drop of -16.18% and a quarterly performance of -17.59%, while its annual performance rate touched -59.59%.
-The volatility ratio for the week stands at 3.96% while the volatility levels for the past 30 days are set at 3.59% for Meta Platforms Inc. The simple moving average for the period of the last 20 days is -7.09% for META stocks with a simple moving average of -33.81% for the last 200 days.
+META stocks went down by -1.64% for the week, with a monthly drop of -17.65% and a quarterly performance of -18.07%, while its annual performance rate touched -59.46%.
+The volatility ratio for the week stands at 3.35% while the volatility levels for the past 30 days are set at 3.62% for Meta Platforms Inc. The simple moving average for the period of the last 20 days is -7.95% for META stocks with a simple moving average of -35.06% for the last 200 days.

 Analysts’ Opinion of META